cpjobling/eglm03-textbook/_build/08/2/sfcontrol.md

 is tedious for $n>3$, **EXCEPT** in the case of the *Control Canonical Form*.

-## State Feedback in the Case of the Control Canonical Form
+## State Feedback in the Case of the Controller Canonical Form

 In the control canonical form we have matrices: